joshmh/resque-dynamic-queues/README.md

-Depends on Resque 1.10
+Depends on Resque 1.10 (However, requires redis-namespace 1.10)

-# Resque Random Selection
+# Resque Dynamic Queues

 This plugin does two things.
-It implements the concept of dynamic queues and it implements random queue selection.
+It implements the concept of dynamic queues and it selects the currently slowest queue.
 Dynamic queues are queues that are automatically removed when they're empty, allowing queues to mirror transient objects in the app.

-Random queue selection means the worker will pick a queue at random.
-Since all the queues are active (they have jobs), the first chosen random queue will be usable.
+The plugin records work performed and elapsed time for each queue, and always selects the queue with the lowest current performance to process next.
+Since all the queues are active (they have jobs), the first selected queue will be usable.

 ## Usage

 After `require 'resque'`:

-`require 'resque/plugins/random_selection'`
+`require 'resque/plugins/dynamic_queues'`

 Then, for dynamic queues, once all jobs have been queued:
 <code>
-    Resque::Plugins::RandomSelection::Base.activate('group1', 'queue3')
+    Resque::Plugins::DynamicQueues::Base.activate('group1', 'queue3')
 </code>

 This adds the queue to a queue group.

 To randomly process jobs from all queues in the queue group:
 <code>
-    worker = Resque::Plugins::RandomSelection::RandomSelectionWorker.new('@group1')
+    worker = Resque::Plugins::DynamicQueues::Worker.new('@group1')
     worker.work
 </code>